rinconjc/gmail-util/README.md

 # gmail-util

 A CLI tool to export and purge Gmail messages.
-It downloads emails to a [MBox file format](https://en.wikipedia.org/wiki/Mbox) that can later be opened using desktop mail client tools like Thunderbird.
+It downloads emails to a file in [MBox file format](https://en.wikipedia.org/wiki/Mbox) that later can be opened using desktop mail client tools like Thunderbird.

 # Usage